 Researcher Links and Institutional Links

-In February 2017 the Russian Foundation for Basic Research and the British Council will announce the winners of the Researcher Links grants for 2017.
+In February 2017 the Russian Foundation for Basic Research and the British Council announced the winners of the Researcher Links grants for 2017.
 Researcher Links workshops bring together early-career researchers from the UK and Russia to allow them to make international connections that can improve the quality of their research.
 The workshops focus on interdisciplinary research collaboration.
-In July 2017 RFBR and the British Council will launch the next call for proposals.
+In July 2017 RFBR and the British Council launched the next call for proposals.
 Leading UK and Russian researchers should jointly submit an application to the British Council and the RFBR.
 Based on the results of two independent assessments, a decision will be made to support three best applications.

 The Institutional Links programme in Russia provides grants for the development of research and innovation collaborations between the UK and Russia.
 The grants are intended to provide funding to: start and develop collaborations between academic groups, departments and institutions in Russia and the UK; support the exchange of expertise and research knowledge; establish local hubs for UK-Russia activities.
 In September 2016 the British Council received 119 applications, in February 2017 the results of the experts will be announced and starting from April 2017 successful applicants will start carrying out joint research.